kedacore/keda-docs/content/docs/2.0/scalers/ibm-mq.md

 **Authentication Parameters**

-- `ADMIN_USER`: REQUIRED - The admin REST endpoint username for your MQ Queue Manager`.
+- `ADMIN_USER` - REQUIRED - The admin REST endpoint username for your MQ Queue Manager`.
-- `ADMIN_PASSWORD`: REQUIRED - The admin REST endpoint API key for your MQ Queue Manager.
+- `ADMIN_PASSWORD` - REQUIRED - The admin REST endpoint API key for your MQ Queue Manager.
 - `usernameFromEnv` - OPTIONAL: Provide admin username from env instead of as a secret.
 - `passwordFromEnv` - OPTIONAL: Provide admin password from env instead of as a secret.